Phacus lismorensis Playfair, 1921

 Phacus-lismorensis

-Fig. 1 a-c: Phacus lismorensis.
+Fig. 3 a-b: Phacus lismorensis.
 L = 88 µm.
-A specimen that has been attacked by a parasitic fungus.
+A specimen that has been infested by a parasitic fungus.
 PC = parasitic cell, NuP = nucleus of the parasitic cell.
 Obj.
 100 X.